 The law requires card issuers to resolve the dispute within 60 days, so I still need to wait until they complete the investigation to know if I will really receive the refunds.
 Capital One said that their customers are never held responsible for unauthorized charges with $0 fraud liability, therefore, I am quite confident they could detect the fraud.
 I will update this post once I receive more responses from the bank.

-Update 1: It’s been 2 weeks and I’m still waiting for Capital One’s response
+Update 1: It’s been 5 weeks and I’m still waiting for Capital One’s final decision.
+The credits I received are just temporary.

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 The commission help keep the rest of my content free, so thank you!